-It is a totally black bird – inside and out, so as you can imagine it has been associated with the Dark Arts especially in its’ own country of Indonesia.
+It is a total blackbird – inside and out, so as you can imagine, it has been associated with the Dark Arts, especially in its’ own country of Indonesia.

-In this article we are going to take a close look at these interesting and unusual birds and help you figure out if you need them in your flock!
+In this article, we will take a close look at these interesting and unusual birds and help you figure out if you need them in your flock!

-Interestingly, this group of fowl has a very distinct crow, and was used by seafarers as foghorns on the boats – a practice still used today.
+Interestingly, this fowl has a very distinct crow and was used by seafarers as foghorns on the boats – a practice still used today.

-Even the name has confused meanings: Ayam means chicken in the Indonesian language, but the name Cemani can either mean the ‘village of Cemani’ in local dialect or ‘solid black’ in Sanskrit, you can take your pick.
+Even the name has confused meanings: Ayam means chicken in the Indonesian language, but Cemani can either mean the ‘village of Cemani’ in local dialect or ‘solid black’ in Sanskrit.
+You can take your pick.

 They are thought of as good luck charms, with the blood and other parts of the bird being used in traditional medicine preparations.

 The Ayam Cemani has magical powers and facilitates communication between the living and the spirit world.

 As such, it is used as a sacrificial bird to please the gods.
 Its’ flesh is rarely eaten in Indonesia.